-The critically acclaimed documentary ROBIN’s WISH will have its UK release on the 4th January 2021.
+The critically acclaimed documentary ROBIN’s WISH was released in the UK on 4th January 2021.
 You can watch the trailer on YouTube here.
-We will be hosting a special event with the film’s director Tylor Norwood on 8th January.
-Find out more and register here.

-The film will be available across a range of platforms, including iTunes, Amazon, Sky Store, Virgin Movies, Rakuten, Chili, Microsoft and Google for digital and download.
+The film is available across a range of platforms, including iTunes, Amazon, Sky Store, Virgin Movies, Rakuten, Chili, Microsoft and Google for digital and download.

 Directed by Tylor Norwood (also serving as producer and cinematographer), the film relays the legend of Robin Williams, and investigates his final few months.
 With the support of Robin’s widow, Susan Schneider Williams, and several close friends and colleagues, ROBIN’S WISH underscores what made Robin Williams such a beloved figure, and details how a surprise diagnosis of Lewy body dementia helped answer questions surrounding his death.

 ROBIN’S WISH tells the powerful true story of actor/comedian Robin Williams’ final days.
 For the first time, Robin’s fight against a deadly neurodegenerative disorder, known as Lewy body dementia, is shown in stunning detail.
 Through a gripping journalistic lens, this incredible story sheds an entirely new light on the tragedy, beauty and power behind the mind of one of the greatest entertainers of all time.